 How Professional Cleaning Can Prevent Escalation

-Early professional hoarders cleaning can:
+Early professional hoarders cleaning can often:

-- reduce health risks
+- reduce health and hygiene risks

-- demonstrate cooperation
+- demonstrate cooperation to landlords or councils

-- prevent formal notices
+- help prevent formal notices or more serious action

 What If a Complaint Has Already Been Made?

-Cooperation usually leads to a smoother outcome.
+Cooperation normally leads to a smoother outcome than delay or avoidance.

 Related Guides